daniel-werner/tracy/README.md

 ### Demo
-Demo application can be found on [tracy.wernerd.info](http://tracy.wernerd.info), for demo purposed you can use the following credentials:
+Demo application can be found on [tracy.wernerd.info](http://tracy.wernerd.info), for demo purposes please use the following credentials:

 Email: demo@email.com

 Password: 123123

 A demo GPX file for testing could be found [here](https://www.mapbox.com/help/data/run.gpx)